DarkMasquerader/Data-Analysis-Project-1/README.md

 A scatter plot visualising the relationship between the price of a game and its rank.
 ![](images/Price%20x%20Ranking.png)

-A line plot visualising the distribution of payment models of the top 100 games over two years.
+A line plot visualising the distribution of payment models of the top 100 games over the last two years.
 ![](images/Pricing%20Distribution%20Over%20Time.png)

 ## Explore the Notebook
-The Jupyter notebook used to facilitate data analysis is provided [here](Python%20Files/Jupyter%20Notebook/).
+The Jupyter notebook used to facilitate data analysis is provided [here](Python%20Files/Jupyter%20Notebook/My_Notebook.ipynb).

 The notebook has been designed to be as dynamic and interactive as possible, adjusting figures and data structures to accommodate changes in the controllable variables.

 ## Explore the Dashboard (Tableau)
-A Tableau dashboard has been implemented to demonstrate my proficiency and knowledge of this tool.\
+An interactive Tableau dashboard has been implemented to present the findings of this research project, as well as to demonstrate proficiency and knowledge of this tool.\
 For further details and to view the dashboard, go to the [Tableau](Tableau/) directory.

 ## Insights and Recommendations